pythonasset/FMECA/README.md

 - ✅ Implementation planning per asset
 - ✅ **Project-level and asset-level reporting**
 - ✅ Import/export for data persistence
+- ✅ **Table-based UI** for easy viewing, updating, and deleting of analysis data

 ## Installation